apache/iceberg/site/docs/spark-structured-streaming.md

     .start()
 ```

+The required value in `pathToTable` depends on the catalog:

+* Hadoop Catalog: the location of the table
+* Hive Catalog: the table identifier represented by String (`catalog.database.table`)

+Iceberg doesn't support "continuous processing", as it doesn't provide the interface to "commit" the output.

 Iceberg supports below output modes:

-* append
-* complete
+* append: appends the output of every micro-batch to the table
+* complete: replaces the table contents every micro-batch

 The table should be created in prior to start the streaming query.
+Please refer [SQL create table](/spark/#create-table)
+on Spark page to see how to create the Iceberg table.

 ## Maintenance